Dr. Paul Morland Keynote Speaker

 His new book is “Tomorrow’s People: The Future of Humanity in Ten Numbers‘, published by Pan in 2022.
 In this book, Paul shows how demography is both a powerful, and an under-appreciated lens, through which to view the global transformations that are currently underway.

-Paul’s book, ‘The Human Tide: How Population Shaped the Modern World‘ was published by John Murray in 2019.
-It is a sweeping global history of the last two hundred years from the vantage point of demography.
-It has been published in German, Dutch, Chinese and Portuguese, with further editions in Japanese, Korean and Romanian awaited.
-His next book, ‘Tomorrow’s People: How Population is Shaping the Future‘ will be published by Pan / Macmillan.
+In 2019, he published ‘The Human Tide: How Population Shaped the Modern World‘ (2019) – this is a sweeping global history of the last two hundred years from the vantage point of demography.
+It has been published in nine languages including German, Dutch, Chinese and Portuguese, with further editions in Japanese, Korean and Romanian.

-Paul’s first book, ‘Demographic Engineering: Population Strategies in Ethnic Conflict’ was published by Ashgate / Routledge in 2014.
-It looked at the relationship between population and conflict in Ireland, the United States, Israel and Sri Lanka.
+His first book, ‘Demographic Engineering: Population Strategies in Ethnic Conflict’ looked at the relationship between population and conflict in Ireland, the United States, Israel and Sri Lanka.